mrsarm/fq/README.md

 ### Tests

-Tests are built with CHEAT <https://github.com/Tuplanolla/cheat>, a unit testing framework for C/C++ programming language, and can be executed with CMake CTest:
+Tests are built with CHEAT <https://github.com/Tuplanolla/cheat>, a unit testing framework for C/C++, and can be executed with CMake CTest:

     $ make test